myresignationletter.co.uk FREE

 Letter body mirrors the official ACAS template word-for-word

-Free UK resignation letter generator
+Free UK resignation letter and email generator

 Important: do not use this generator if you feel forced to resign.